tanoliusman/UrlShortener/README.md

 # Todo-App

-This app is used to add todo list with spring boot, bootstrap and h2 database.
+This app is used to Shortened the url and show its dashboard and live dashboard for perticular URL.
+This project is build up on spring boot, bootstrap, angularJs and Mysql database.

 ## Getting Started